ndom91/covid19-de/README.md

 MIT License 2020, ndom91.

-Transitively from the John Hopkins Site, the data may not be used for commercial purposes.
+Transitively from the Robert Koch Institue, the data may not be used for commercial purposes.

+Forked from @mathdroid/covid19 🙏